-The Covid-19 pandemic had brought with itself a great ordeal for the supply chain community.
+The Covid-19 pandemic had brought with itself a great ordeal for the supply chain management community.
 Though the phenomenon caught us unaware, the inherent resilient nature of the supply chain fraternity turned the tide in its favour in no time.
 This is the POWER of being agile & adaptive and the pandemic has taught us this the hard way.
 Atul Barve, Director – Integrated Planning (B2C & B2B), Signify India (formerly known as Philips Lighting), through this article, shares his crucial demand planning learnings & experiences gained during the pandemic…

-Supply chain professionals across the globe are challenged since Dec 2019 due to unprecedented and completely unpredictable phenomenon called COVID-19.
+Supply chain management professionals across the globe are challenged since Dec 2019 due to unprecedented and completely unpredictable phenomenon called COVID-19.
 From supply perspective, in Indian electrical & electronics industry, it started in the beginning of 2020 with component shortages due to dependency on suppliers outside India.
 Many companies struggled to manage continuity due to this unforeseen challenge.
 The wheels on the shopfloor stopped whirling.
 Factories went for unplanned closures.
 Huge backlog of orders got piled up at component suppliers resulting in shortages and stoppages of production for many of the companies for few months.
 The slowdown of production in semiconductor industry in H1-2020 and then sudden demand surge in electronics goods created huge demand supply gap, which is likely to continue for longer period.
 While we had concerns in supplies, demand pattern in India has seen huge transformation.

 Let us take a closer look at it…